-Remuneration Committee sets targets for Board executive directors and reviews their performance.
-It makes recommendations to the Board on matters relating to remuneration, terms of service, granting of share options and other equity incentives.
-It also approves ranges of packages and changes to the Executive Management Team and recommends to the Board the terms and conditions offered to senior appointments to the Group's management team.
+granting of share options and other equity incentives.
+It also approves ranges of packages and changes to the Executive Management Team and recommends to the Board the terms and conditions offered to senior appointments to the Group's > Robin Paynter Bryant - £73,000; management team.
 The Committee also engages professional consultants to provide external benchmarking and to keep updated on best practice, and, as appropriate, the Chairman of the Committee interacts with key stakeholders including the Group's nominated adviser.

 The Remuneration Committee met twice in 2023 (2022: six meetings).
-In addition, the Chairman of the Committee regularly updated the Board on any remuneration related matters.
+In addition, the Chairman of the Committee regularly updated the Board on any remuneration related matters and governance ("ESG") matters, and how they link to the success of the Group's strategic objectives.